maoberlehner/markus-oberlehner-net/content/blog/building-the-berlin-skyline-with-lego.md

 ## Let's get it started
 ![LEGO Architecture - Berlin: Unboxed](/images/2017-04-16/lego-architecture-berlin-unboxed.jpg)

-The instructions include some background informations on the buildings that are included.
+The instructions include some background information on the buildings that are included.

 ![LEGO Architecture - Berlin: Instructions](/images/2017-04-16/lego-architecture-berlin-instructions.jpg)